David Weir (Scottish footballer)

-David Gillespie Weir (born 10 May 1970) is a Scottish football coach and former professional player who is the technical director of Premier League club Brighton & Hove Albion.
+David Gillespie Weir (born 10 May 1970) is a Scottish football coach and former professional player who was most recently the technical director of Premier League club Brighton & Hove Albion.

 Born in Falkirk, Weir played as a defender, and began his professional career with his home-town club, Falkirk, after having attended the University of Evansville in the United States.
 After four seasons with the Bairns, Weir then moved on to Heart of Midlothian where he won the 1998 Scottish Cup.
 He joined Everton in 1999 and spent seven years with the club, becoming club captain under two different managers.
 Weir then moved to Rangers in 2007 and became club captain after Barry Ferguson was stripped of the role in April 2009.
 Weir called time on his playing career in May 2012.